-Performing & Visual Arts is a vital part of Canadian International School of Hong Kong, highlighted by a large number of students who choose to participate in extracurricular drama productions, bands, choirs, ensembles, plays, and related workshops, and by students who choose music and drama as an option in high school.
+Performing & Visual Arts is a vital part of Canadian International School of Hong Kong, highlighted by a large number of students who choose to participate in extracurricular drama productions, bands, choirs, ensembles, plays, and related workshops, and by students who choose art, film, music and theatre as an option in high school.
 CDNIS is renowned for developing talented performers and has an abundance of opportunities for students who dream of being on stage.

 Each year, graduating students are accepted and offered scholarships to top art schools around the globe.
 Graduates have attended School of the Art Institute of Chicago, Rhode Island School of Design, Parsons School of Design, Savannah College of Art and Design, CalARTS, Ringling College of Art and Design, Cooper Union, London School of Architecture, University of Arts London, Central Saint Martins, Emily Carr College of Art, Ontario College of Art and Design, and Sydney School of Architecture, to name a few.
 Alumni are working in the fields of architecture, curatorial roles, interior design, graphic design, photography, fine arts, education, animation, illustration, fashion design, and game design.